chef-boneyard/chef-provisioning-aws/README.md

   use_private_ip_for_ssh: false, # DEPRECATED, use `transport_address_location`
   transport_address_location: :public_ip, # `:public_ip` (default), `:private_ip` or `:dns`.
 Defines how SSH or WinRM should find an address to communicate with the instance.
   is_windows: true, # false by default
-})
+  winrm_username: "Administrator",
+  winrm_password: "password", # Override if you have specified your own password and are not fetching the password from AWS })
 ```